amaze18/freeGPT/README.md

 # freeGPT
-A free version of Generative AI powered package which augments search based on documents and video files.
+A free version of Generative AI powered package which augments search based on documents and video files without any need for internet connection or any API key.

 1. Chat_youtube.ipynb: This python notebook helps one search for answers from a youtube recording which has a transcript available.
 It also exports out the transcript as a docx file.